MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/README.md

 When reporting an issue, please set the plugin's log level to DEBUG, restart the game to reproduce the issue, and then attach the log file located at `COM3D2\COM3D2x64_Data\output_log.txt` with your submission.

+If you like it, please light up the Star~

 ## Highlights of JAT

 **Robust and Independent UI Translation**